datacoves/docs/docs/getting-started/Admin/create-account.md

 ### Git

 To configure the git integration, you will need:
+>[!ATTENTION]The appropriate git and repo access is necessary, be sure that you can add ssh keys to the repo or we will not be able to finish setup.

 **Git Access** Ensure your user has access to add a deployment key to the repo, as well as access to clone and push changes.